serizawa-jp/roamkit/read-aloud/README.md

 # read-aloud

+I strongly recommend using the Microsoft Edge browser.

 To start reading aloud, create a `{{read}}` button and nest the content of the text as a child.

 ![](https://user-images.githubusercontent.com/78351950/110199986-b023c980-7e9e-11eb-9672-fb57f62b1b23.png)